 |Whether to also track and build draft merge requests.
 Automatically disabled when merge requests aren’t built.

 |Whether to clone data from the parent environment when creating a merge request environment.

 To keep your repository clean and avoid performance issues, make sure you enable both the

 Verify that your integration is functioning properly using the CLI:

-- Get the webhook URL by running
+Get the webhook URL by running this command:

-- Copy the
+Copy the returned URL.